Mount Hutt

-Mount Hutt (Ōpuke) is a mountain located to the west of the Canterbury Plains in the South Island of New Zealand.
+Mount Hutt (Ōpuke) is a mountain of the Southern Alps located to the west of the Canterbury Plains in the South Island of New Zealand.
 It rises above the braided upper reaches of the Rakaia River, and is located 80 km west of Christchurch.
 Its summit is 2190 metres above sea level.

 Toponymy

 Mount Hutt was named by the Canterbury Association surveyor Joseph Thomas after John Hutt, an early member of the Association.
 The New Zealand Ministry for Culture and Heritage gives a translation of "place of the hill" for the Māori name Ōpuke.

 Ski field

 History

 A proposal for a ski field on Mount Hutt was floated by the Methven Lions Club in the late 1960s.
 However, there were concerns that providing an access road would prove too difficult.
 A local resident and heavy machinery contractor, Doug Hood, proved that a road access could be created when he drove a bulldozer up a ridge in 1971, forming a track that is the basis of the current access road.
 Financing of a ski field development then began.
 An Austrian ski instructor, Willy Huber, built a hut on the mountain and took snow measurements to demonstrate that a ski field was viable.
 A full access road was created by Doug Hood, and by the winter of 1973, there was a rope tow operating on the slopes, with a T-bar in service by 1974.
 The Mt.
 Hutt Ski and Alpine Tourist Company was registered in 1972 to raise funds for further development.
 The constitution of the company stated that at least 75% of the shareholding should be locally-based.
 Financing of further development of the ski field remained difficult.
 An Auckland-based company, bought a controlling interest in the company, but was then taken over by Japanese investors through the Victoria USA Company.
 By 1984, their interests in the Mount Hutt ski field had been bought by the Mount Cook tourism company, owned by Air New Zealand.

 By 2000, Air New Zealand owned three South Island ski areas: Coronet Peak, The Remarkables and Mount Hutt - collectively known as nzski.com.
 In 2002, Air New Zealand sold its NZSki subsidiary for NZD 27 million to joint venture Southern Alpine Resort Recreation Limited, comprising NZSki management, Millbrook Resort developer Graham Smolenski, Tourism Milford Ltd and Trojan Holdings Ltd.